JoinWebZero/hackathons/ethdenver-2025/dorahacks/dorahacks-submission-part2-details.md

 Join the Blockspace Mansion.
 It will be the hub for showcasing bounties from the Polkadot ecosystem.
 WebZero has created a collective bounty pool of prizes, contributed by various ecosystem teams in Denver.
 These are independent from the official ETHDenver #BUIDLathon Polkadot tracks,

 WebZero has reached out to a number of ecosystem teams and aligned their schedules for workshops at the mansion, with available representatives assigned mentoring roles for hackers.
-There are 'hacker clinic' office hours set up throughout the week and mentors will be invited to book 'slots' for their designated area of expertise.

 # Schedule